dafitt/dotfiles/README.md

 Modules in [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) are built with the standard `nixos-rebuild` command; [modules/home/](https://github.com/dafitt/dotfiles/blob/main/modules/home) with `home-manager` (standalone) **or** in addition to `nixos-rebuild` if the homes-hostname "\<user>[@\<host>]" matches with the host your building on (this is done by [snowfall-lib](https://github.com/snowfallorg/lib) with the systemd-service _`home-manager-<user>.service`_).

 Some [modules/home/](https://github.com/dafitt/dotfiles/blob/main/modules/home) are automatically activated, if the sister module in [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) is enabled.
-E.g. `options.dafitt.Gaming.enableSuite = mkBoolOpt (osConfig.dafitt.Gaming.enableSuite or false) "...`.
+E.g. `options.dafitt.suiteGaming.enable = mkBoolOpt (osConfig.dafitt.suiteGaming.enable or false) "...`.
 The special attribute set `osConfig` is only present when building with `nixos-rebuild`.

 To keep things simple I put hardware/system dependent configurations directly into [systems/](https://github.com/dafitt/dotfiles/blob/main/systems) themselves.